Windsor, New South Wales: Transport

 Urban sprawl of metropolitan Sydney has almost reached Windsor.
 The town is now regarded as an outer suburb which has retained its appeal as a small country town.
 Growth in the Hawkesbury area has created an increased need for public transport and roads.
 Most people from Windsor traveled to work by car in 2016 (68.9%).
 Only 9.0% of people used public transport.

 Windsor railway station opened 1 December 1864.
-It is on the Richmond branch of the T1 North Shore & Western Line and T5 Cumberland Line of the Sydney Trains network.
+It is on the Richmond branch.

 Located in the town centre is the Windsor Bridge which was constructed in 1874.
 It is the oldest existing crossing of the Hawkesbury River.
 There was a proposal in 2013 by the Government of New South Wales to demolish the existing bridge and replace it with a safer bridge.
 It was suggested by the political activist group Community Action for Windsor Bridge (CAWB) that a bypass is a better option to preserve history, ensure safety, and better manage the congestion of Windsor Road.
 Nevertheless, the new bridge was constructed despite the protests.
 On 18 May 2020 the replacement bridge was opened to traffic within Windsor, NSW.

 The new bridge has a centreline height of 17.8 metres Australian Height Datum (AHD) (ie significantly higher than the typical water level – peak flood levels at Windsor bridge are 11.1 metres AHD and 17.2 metres AHD for the five year and 100 year ARI events respectively.).